 - 1. Do your research.
 Contact churches, Christian organizations, nonprofit groups, and local government agencies that assist ex-prisoners.
 Gather information about all the possible housing options available in your area for newly-released prisoners, including homeless shelters, half-way houses, and low-cost rentals. - 2.
 Verify your resources.
 Call each housing option to verify the information you've received.
-Gather additional details about rules and requirements making notes on the pros/cons of each housing possibility. - 3.
+Gather additional details about rules and requirements, making notes on the pros/cons of each housing possibility. - 3.
 Organize your information.
-Set up a database or filing system to hold all the information you've gathered about potential housing for ex-prisoners. - 4.
-Identify the top picks.
-Go through your files and identify the ones that seem to offer the best housing solutions.
-Make appointments for an on-site visit or tour of each facility to determine if the place should be recommended to others. - 5.
+Set up a database or filing system to hold all the information you've gathered about potential housing for ex-prisoners. - Identify the top picks.
+Go through your files and identify the best housing solutions.
+Make an appointment for an on-site visit or tour of each facility to determine whether it is suitable for recommendation. - 5.
 Establish working relationships.
-Get to know the decision makers at the housing locations you plan to recommend for ex-prisoners.
+Get to know the decision-makers at the housing locations you plan to recommend for ex-prisoners.
 Ask how you can make things easier for them when you send them a "client."
 Add these notes to your files.